 We cannot assume the public know as much about EU concepts (and terminology) as EU officials do.
 So texts for the public need to use words ordinary people understand.

 It is important to phrase concepts from your reader’s perspective.

 Obviously we need to use technical terms (jargon) used in the field of expertise concerned.
 But there are many other words around these that we can change, to give a text a simple, conversational style overall.

 Studies have shown that this works best, even for experts – there is no need to reproduce an academic or formal style, for notional reasons of credibility.

 Especially since many experts will be reading in a language that is not their own.

 And while subject experts know their own field-specific technical terms, they are not guaranteed to be familiar with the extra layer of jargon, unique to Brussels:

-- many words that are misused in English (influenced mainly by French)
+- Misused English words and expressions in EU publications (influenced mainly by French)

 - much jargon that describes the EU's own administrative processes and institutions (delegatedacts, constructive abstention, etc.).